jeremievindusivyolo/jeremievindusivyolo/README.md

 - 👋 Hi, I’m @jeremievindusivyolo
-- 👀 I’m interested in web solutions development
+- 👀 I’m interested in solutions solving
-- 🌱 I’m currently learning further
+- 🌱 Opened to learn
-- 💞️ I’m looking to collaborate on projects that has potential to impact positively humans lives
-- 📫 How to reach me jeremievindu@gmail.com
+- 📫 How to reach out to me jeremievindu@gmail.com